David Booth (ice hockey): Amateur career

 Following his draft, Booth returned to Michigan State to complete his four-year tenure with the school.
 During his junior year, he and teammate Bryan Lerg set a Spartans record for the fastest two goals scored in a game (five seconds apart).
 Their goals came in a 6–5 overtime loss to the Alaska Nanooks in February 2005 and surpassed the previous record by one second.
 Later that month, Booth sustained a cracked rib and was sidelined for several games.
 He finished the 2004–05 season with 16 points (seven goals and nine assists) over 29 contests.

 In the first month of his senior year, Booth played in his 100th career college game in a contest against the North Dakota Fighting Sioux on October 16, 2005.
-He recorded a short handed goal in a 3–0 win.
+He recorded a shorthand goal in a 3–0 win.
 Booth later missed some playing time due to injury before returning to the lineup in late-November 2005.
 After struggling to score in the first half of the 2005–06 season (he recorded nine points in the first three months), Booth finished with 35 points (13 goals and 22 assists) over 37 games.
 His strong offensive production in the second half included an 11-game point-scoring streak that was broken on the last regular season game against the Miami RedHawks.
 In the 2006 CCHA playoffs, Booth helped the Spartans to a Mason Cup as league champions.
 Facing the Miami RedHawks in the final, Booth scored the game-winning goal six minutes in the second period, securing a 2–1 win for Michigan State.
 Moving on to the 2006 NCAA Tournament, they were eliminated in the regional final by the Maine Black Bears 5–4.
 Booth scored a goal and an assist in the losing effort.
 Over four years with the Spartans, Booth finished his college career with 105 points in 134 games.